hpcc-systems/MAF/packages/api/README.md

 - body: The body to use for the api request.
 Should be a string.
 - jsonBody: The json body to use for the api request.
 It must be in a valid JSON object format
 - urlEncodedBody: The url encoded body to use for the api request.
 It will be appended to the url
 - headers: The headers to use for the api request.
 Should be a JSON object.
-Note that the default headers are remove if this is used.
-The default headers are documented here in the [node-fetch](https://www.npmjs.com/package/node-fetch#default-headers) documentation.
+Note that default headers are automatically added by the native `fetch` API (such as `accept-encoding`, `accept-language`, etc.).
 - method: The method to use for the api request.
 Should be a string. ex: 'GET', 'POST', 'PUT', 'DELETE'

 ## Step Definitions